TedHusted/awake/awake.md/awake.md

 “What’s up?”

 “Her memory of the last meeting with Brent doesn’t match the Zoom recording.
-She remembers Brent saying that he didn’t know who made the commit, and on the recording Brent says that he was the author.”
+She remembers Brent saying that he didn’t know who made the commit.
+On the recording Brent says that he was the author.”

-“Maybe she just misunderstood.”
+“Maybe she misunderstood.”

-“Maybe, but it has Elena tweaked.”
+“Maybe.
+But it has Elena tweaked.”

 “Is there anyway to tell if the reel was altered?
 Is there another recording?”